Starting July 1, 2022 we will no longer be accepting applications to the LVN Program until further notice.

-This will be a predominately weeknight/weekend program.
+This is a predominately weeknight/weekend program.
 During the Fall and Spring semesters the schedule will include a weekday evening class for 4.5 hours, and Saturday or Sunday clinical for approximately 12 hours.
 The more condensed Summer session may include some day hours.

 Please Note: This schedule is subject to change without notice.